-The power to transform how the world engages with your brand – that’s BAM™.
+The power to transform how the world engages with your brand – that’s BAM by Papirfly™.
 It’s having the tools in place to consistently and effectively communicate your brand identity to your audiences across the globe.

 Your brand is what sets you apart from the crowd in your industry, the unique components and values that motivate customers to buy from you, employees to work for you and the general public to remember you.
 In an increasingly competitive landscape, activating that brand in the minds of consumers is more crucial than ever before.

 Here, you can discover how brand activation management works to fix your one-of-a-kind identity in the minds of your audiences and eliminate any ambiguity in your messaging.
 Learn how imperative clear, unwavering brand messaging is in developing a deep bond with your customers, employees and more, and how BAM software gives you complete control over what this messaging looks like now and as you evolve.

 What is brand activation management?

 In order to effectively define brand activation management, it is important to understand what brand activation is.
 While the meaning of this term varies from company to company, in essence it is the process of creating a memorable, lasting connection between your brand and your customers by providing a distinct brand experience.

 How does this differ from brand marketing?
 Well, while brand marketing encompasses the many ways you actively promote and communicate your brand across your various channels, brand activation is about how this creates a deep, emotional link to your audience.

 Pretend for a moment that your brand is a lump of coal – solid, but not at its full potential – brand activation is the lighter fluid and the spark that helps ignite your brand for everyone to see.
 This can be achieved by a number of brand activation strategies and techniques, such as: